j4iden/zero-shot-crime-detection/README.md

 # zero-shot-crime-detection

-Code and data for the paper _Garbage in, garbage out: Zero-shot detection of crime using Large Language Models_
+Code and data for the paper _Garbage in, garbage out: Zero-shot detection of crime using Large Language Models_ This fork is for experimental purposes, specifically for prompt engineering testing.

 # Dataset